GreyRook/code-with-style/docs/process/index.md

 ### Sprint Retrospective

 The Retrospective (Retro) is a time-boxed (3 hours for a one month Sprint and 1.5 hours for a two week Sprint) meeting that takes place after the *Sprint Review* and prior to the *Sprint Planning*.

 The aim ot the Retro is to improve the work processes defined by the Dev Team and adapt the *Definition of Done (DoD)*.
 It is a formal opportunity to focus on inspection and adaption regarding people/relationships/processes/tools.
 The Scrum Team is advised to identify and order major items that went well and potential improvements.

-The whole Scrum Teams takes part, while the SM ensures that the meeting is productive.
+The whole Scrum Team takes part, while the SM ensures that the meeting is productive.
 The SM participates as peer team member.

 The *Sprint backlog* includes at least one high priority process improvement identified in the *Sprint Retro*.

 ## Sprint Refinement